 The plan at the present time is to begin celebrating Mass publicly on the weekend of May 30/31.
 I would like to lay out for you the guidelines we need to follow and ask that you adhere to them in order to secure the safety of all.

 - Mass will be celebrated on Saturday at 4:00 p.m. instead of 5:00 p.m. on a temporary basis.
 Mass on Sunday will be celebrated at 8:00 a.m. and 10:30 a.m.
 Please enter the church through the Center Street doors so that ushers can assist parishioners.
 The east and west side doors will remained locked.
-Also, at the present time there will be no public weekday Masses.
+(Daily Masses are being celebrated Tuesdays and Thursdays at 8:15 a.m.)

 - We are allowed to have 25% of our seating capacity at each Mass.
 This means that we can have up to 175 individuals per weekend Mass.